 Does Expansion Hurt?

-While there is no pain when widening the expander, a child will feel pressure in the area of the teeth.
+While there is no pain when widening the expander, a child will feel some pressure in the area of the teeth.
 There may also be a tingling sensation around the nose and area under the eyes.
 This sensation is often short-lived and disappears within minutes.

 Are There Side-Effects to Expansion?